nobody0014/DatacomProject1/README.txt

-Welcome to my first Data Communication Project 1
+Welcome to my Data Communication Project 1
 Progress:

+(Read the details for more info on certain checkpoints)

 Checkpoint 1: Over
 Checkpoint 2: Over
-Checkpoint 3: Over, Redirection buggy as hell
+Checkpoint 3: Over

 Checkpoint 1:
 Status: